Lagrangian chaos for the 2D Navier-Stokes equations driven by mildly degenerate noise: Introduction

 where $D_x\mathbf{x}_t$ refers to the Jacobian matrix of $\mathbf{x}_t:\mathbb{T}^2\to \mathbb{T}^2$ taken at $x$ and $|D_x\mathbf{x}_t|$ denotes its norm, $\mu^1$ denotes the unique stationary measure of Lagrangian process $(u_t,\mathbf{x}_t)$.
-Here, the positivity of $\lambda_+$ indicates exponential sensitivity of Lagrangian trajectories with respect to the initial data, which is the essence of Lagrangian chaos. \end{theorem} \begin{remark} In fact, we can present the following stronger result, which helps support findings on scalar turbulence (c.f. \cite{JEMS,BBP22}):
+Here, the positivity of $\lambda_+$ indicates exponential sensitivity of Lagrangian trajectories with respect to the initial data. \end{theorem} \begin{remark} In fact, we can present the following stronger result, which helps support findings on scalar turbulence (c.f. \cite{JEMS,BBP22}):

 where $\mu^P$ denotes the unique stationary measure for projective process (c.f.
 Definition \ref{Lagrange-process-def}). \end{remark}